We offer a variety of services and products for the general public, available online and in our on-site shops

 For further information about radon affected areas and radon protective measures see Radon data: radon potential dataset.

 The BGS GeoSure datasets identify areas of potential natural ground movement and therefore potential hazard in Great Britain.
 This data has been produced by our geologists and geotechnical specialists and is presented as six GIS data layers related to the geohazard.

-In light of UK Government guidance concerning coronavirus (COVID-19), the BGS’s shops at Keyworth, Edinburgh and London are closed.
+The BGS Geology Shop at the Natural History Museum is now open to the public.
+The Keyworth and Edinburgh shops remain closed for the time being.
 We are also currently unable to supply all of our online products and many GeoReports are temporarily unavailable.
 We will still be able to supply the following reports via the links below:

 - radon: England and Wales GeoReport